When Katharine Hepburn first arrived in Hollywood, she rented this hacienda on a quiet street in Coldwater Canyon.

 “She sincerely believed a ghost haunted the house, moving the furniture, jiggling the latch on her bedroom door and looming over the guest bed — so terrifying Hepburn’s brother Richard that he couldn’t sleep ‘one single night’ during his visit.

 “After Kate’s friend Laura Harding tried to have her dogs ferret out the ghost — to no avail — Hepburn vacated, and Boris and Dorothy had moved into the haunted hacienda in the spring of 1934.”

 Laura Harding is quoted in the book saying they felt kind of sorry for the ghost.
 “After all, the spirit had likely met its match in the star who’d played Frankenstein’s Monster!”

-The book Bela Lugosi and Boris Karloff by Gregory William Mank reports this story about the house that cracked me up:
+The book Bela Lugosi and Boris Karloff by Gregory William Mank reports this story about the house:

 “A recent owner relates that a late-in-life Katharine Hepburn (who died in 2003) suddenly appeared one day without warning, mysteriously dressed in black and inspecting the house and grounds.
 ‘Well,’ said Hepburn to the owner, ‘I’m glad to see you haven’t f***ed the place up!”

 For more information about 2320 Bowmont,

 check the listing with Edward Fitz at The Agency